-Jeremy is a member of the Intellectual Property Department with experience in a wide range of intellectual property matters, including drafting provisional and non-provisional patent applications for both U.S. and Patent Cooperation Treaty submission, performing patentability searches, drafting patentability opinions, and analyzing and drafting responses to pending office actions.
-Jeremy also has experience preparing memorandums of understanding concerning trademark and copyright cases and drafting patent infringement opinions.
+Jeremy has experience in a wide range of intellectual property matters, including drafting provisional and non-provisional patent applications for both U.S. and Patent Cooperation Treaty submission, performing patentability searches, drafting patentability opinions, and analyzing and drafting responses to pending office actions.
+He also has experience preparing memorandums of understanding concerning trademark and copyright cases and drafting patent infringement opinions.

 He began his career in the automotive industry, where he managed a team to perform maintenance on and programming of robots to accommodate quality and operations issues.
 Additionally, he held the position of a controls engineer, where he modified and drafted logic for the production operations.